 The Phonics Curriculum at St Thomas

 At St Thomas’ we value reading as a key life skill and are dedicated to enabling our pupils to become lifelong readers.
 We believe reading is key for academic success.
 Pupils at St Thomas’ are taught the skills to decode words in order to be able to read fluently with understanding of what they have read.
 To equip our children with this fundamental skill, we adopt a SSP - Systematic, Synthetic Phonics approach to the teaching of reading and writing.
-Inspired teachers follow the Letters and Sounds programme of study, along with Jolly Phonics to further support, embed and internalise learning and understanding for all of our pupils.
+Inspired and highly trained teachers follow the Letters and Sounds programme of study to support the teaching of phonics.

 - Structure of lesson: Pupils in Reception and KS1 have daily phonics sessions.
 Within daily phonics sessions, children have the opportunity to revisit previous learning, practice and apply new skills in practical and engaging ways.

-- Use of resources – Phonics lead and class teachers are to ensure that they have all of the required resources to teach lessons.
-This may include: quality sources or teacher knowledge textbooks.
+- Use of resources – The phonics lead and class teachers are to ensure that they have all of the required resources to teach lessons.
+This may include: early reading materials, flashcards and other interactive resources.
 Teachers to discuss with phonics lead if any extra resources are required.